Rachel T. Schmid

 Yilin Li is an MBA student at California Lutheran University.
 She received her Bachelor’s degree in Visual Communication Design from the China University of Geosciences at Wuhan.
 During undergraduate studies, her design projects focused on branding and garnered awards in competitions such as the Hubei Zhou Hei Ya Marketing Competition.
 She holds a love for music and is an accomplished pianist with 10 years stage performance experience.
 Yilin also enjoys photography and travel, particularly in Europe.
 After graduation, Yilin aspires to combine business and art in the commercial art industry.

 Max Eastman is an Interdisciplinary major concentrating in Art & Creative Media at California Lutheran University.
 Originally from the East Coast, she has previously worked as an artist and designer for the likes of the Maine College of Art, Hasbro Inc., and more.
 Her portfolio spans traditional and digital illustration, graphic design, and textile work, and draws major inspiration from popular media.
-She is also a writer with experience in screenplays, fiction, and critical analysis.
+She is also a writer with experience in screenplays, fiction, and critical analysis, and minors in geology with a particular interest in vertebrate and invertebrate paleontology.
 In the future she hopes to combine these skillsets to craft visually engaging stories, and encourage future artists to pursue their craft.